linear-mcp-server

 npm start # Start the MCP server

-npm test # Run tests (when implemented)
+npm test # Run all tests with coverage

 npm run setup:claude # Auto-configure Claude Desktop